 Genevieve Kane is a graduate student at Rensselaer Polytechnic Institute.
-She holds BS degrees in Physics and Music from SUNY Albany, a BS degree from SUNY New Paltz in Electrical Engineering, and a MS in Nanoscale Engineering from SUNY Albany College of Nanoscale Science and Engineering (CNSE).
+She holds B.S. degrees in Physics and Music from SUNY Albany, a B.S. degree from SUNY New Paltz in Electrical Engineering, and a M.S. in Nanoscale Engineering from SUNY Albany College of Nanoscale Science and Engineering (CNSE).
 Her research focuses on developing a novel, in-situ heating technique with electron microscopy in order to study and control microstructural evolution in polycrystalline materials.
 Genevieve has acted as the Region Grad Rep. for Region F, as well as promoting outreach in the region as the Outreach Committee Liaison, and aiding in region conference planning for graduate students.
 She is currently the FY18 Region Collegiate Senator for Region F, and is a member of the Women in Academia committee, and the Bylaws Committee.
 Genevieve enjoys spreading the joys of science through SWENext, and other outreach activities across the Northeast.
-In her spare time, she also enjoys martial arts, Zumba, reading, and theater.
+In her spare time, she also enjoys Zumba, martial arts, hiking, and traveling,

 WE17 Graduate Programming Coordinator

 Emily Hoffman, email@example.com

 Emily currently works as a Consulting Associate in the Life Science Practice at Charles River Associates in New York City.
 She recently earned a PhD in Materials Science and Engineering at Northwestern University, and holds a BS in biomedical engineering from Case Western Reserve University.
 Her PhD thesis focused on using electron microscopy to understand the nanoscale wear and corrosion of biomedical materials.
 Emily has attended WE13 in Baltimore, WE14 in Los Angeles, and WE15 in Nashville, delivering talks at WE14 and WE15 about opportunities for engineers in policy.
 Outside of SWE, she is an active Delta Gamma alumnae and loves listening to podcasts.
 Emily served as Graduate Programming Coordinator – Elect for WE16.